th-we/deskflow-wiki/Contributing.md

 The Synergy project welcomes changes from the community.
+Please create a new PR (pull request) if you want to make a change.

 Don't worry about getting your code perfect.
 Our philosophy is to be friendly and welcoming to contributors.